h0t5tuff/GEANT4-Build-on-Linux-and-AppleSillicon/README.md

 1. move the two scripts in this repo (build_geant4_linux.sh and uninstall_geant4_linux.sh) to your home directory.

-2. open .bashrc file in your home directory and comment out any Geant4  related lines.
+2. open .zshrc/.bashrc file in your home directory and comment out any Geant4 related lines.

 3. now excute the build/uninstall script: